Banana Oat Cookies with Chocolate Chips

 Without any added sugar, you can even easily serve these as breakfast to picky kids.
 They will think they are getting a really fun, sneaky treat, while still getting in fiber and healthy carbs.

-- Most oatmeal cookie recipes are loaded with sugar and butter.
+• Most oatmeal cookie recipes are loaded with ingredients like brown sugar and butter.
 These oatmeal cookies are unique because they’re made without butter or any added oils.
 They are sweetened only with the ripe banana and the chocolate chips.

-- These Banana Oat Cookies with Chocolate Chips are perfect for an after-school treat that won’t ruin your kids’ appetites for dinner.
+• These Banana Oat Cookies with Chocolate Chips are perfect for an after-school healthy snack that won’t ruin your kids’ appetites for dinner.
+With simple ingredients, they are the epitome of healthy cookies.

-We all need a little sweet in our lives, so there are just enough chocolate chips to add some fun.
-Dark, semisweet or sugar-free – whatever your favorite chocolate is, you can add it in here!
+• We all need a little sweet in our lives, so there are just enough dark chocolate chips to add some fun.
+You can also use semi-sweet chocolate chips or sugar-free – whatever your favorite chocolate is, you can add it in here as a perfect way to satisfy your sweet tooth.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.